 Starring Manhunter‘s Tom Noonan as the deliciously deranged Cain, Robocop 2 suffers from a plethora of half-baked ideas, each delivered with the frenzied fervour of a Nuke addict leaping from one killing spree to the next, but in spite of its many flaws the movie is rather enjoyable as a silly slice of kitsch entertainment, and with advertisements for products such as Sunblock 2000 — a sun cream that promises to give you skin cancer — Kershner’s Dayglo social satire is definitely worth a look.

-Three years later, the series would further pander to the peewee demographic with cultural marketing misfire Robocop 3, sacrificing the essence of the character and all but killing the franchise.
+Three years later, the series would further pander to the peewee demographic with cultural marketing misfire Robocop 3, sacrificing the essence of the character, plunging Orion Pictures into financial disarray, and all but killing the franchise.
 Not that the 2014 reboot fared any better creatively.

 June 27 would mark the release of a fourth huge blockbuster in as many weeks with Tony Scott’s Tom Cruise vehicle Days of Thunder.
 Produced by Don Simpson and Jerry Bruckheimer, the movie would reunite the Top Gun team for another high-octane outing which saw Cruise’s sports car driver Cole Trickle reach for NASCAR glory amidst the usual romance.